© Ayash Basu | May 2017

-Amsterdam’s NDSM Wharf
+Amsterdam’s NDSM Werf

-The Dutch pragmatism of "if you can't eliminate a problem, manage it, generate money from it and make the process sustainable" is very much at play here.
-The NDSM is Amsterdam's 21st century approach to another centuries old problem — prostitution — which hasn't been eliminated but enveloped in a structure that manages it as reasonably as possible (considering the nature of the business).
-More importantly, safely and profitably.
+The Dutch pragmatism of "if you can't eliminate a problem, then manage it profitably and sustainably" is very much at play here.
+The NDSM is Amsterdam's 21st century approach to another centuries old problem — prostitution — which hasn't been eliminated but is enveloped within a structure that manages it as reasonably as possible (considering the nature of the business).

 This has meant not only retaining the creative community through cheap infrastructure, but also attracting small and medium businesses through small, yet targeted investments.
-The result is a rich cultural hub: sustainable start-ups, manufacturing shops, innovative housing projects, social impact organizations and exhibition spaces that celebrate its creative residents.
+The result is a rich cultural hub: sustainable start-ups, manufacturing shops, innovative housing projects, social impact organizations, cultural and music festivals, and exhibition spaces that celebrate its creative residents.

-Yet, there is as much Dam quirkiness, Dutch charm and pragmatism, refinement and stimulation that makes this place tick.
+Yet, there is as much Dam quirkiness, Dutch charm and pragmatism, refinement, and stimulation that makes this place tick.
 Very effectively.
-Take Faralda crane hotel for instance, yes this crane on the edge of the NDSM offers three of the most spacious and high end suites in the world.
+Take the Faralda crane hotel for instance, yes this crane on the edge of the NDSM offers three of the most spacious and high end suites in the world.
 Or, the Lasloods, a welding hangar back in the day, now being modified to be the largest street art museum in the world with 7,000 sq. meters of floor space, twice the size of the turbine hall at the Tate Museum in London.
 Or that, this defunct shipyard is now a hot bed for start-ups, emerging technology and social media companies as well as for larger established players like Red Bull, who have moved their Netherlands headquarters to the NDSM.